Cross-hospital Sepsis Early Detection via Semi-supervised Optimal Transport with Self-paced Ensemble: Preliminaries

 \subsection{Semi-supervised Transfer Learning Formulation}

-When we try to build the detection model in a hospital that has enough historical data however with few Sepsis labels, the intuitive solution is to learn knowledge from other rich data sources and utilize it in the current hospital.
-In other words, we can regard this problem as the scenario of semi-supervised transfer learning.
+When we try to build the detection model in a target hospital with few labeled data, the basic idea is to learn knowledge from other rich data sources.
+In other words, we can consider this problem as semi-supervised transfer learning.